 clean random access (CRA) picture: A coded picture containing only I slices and for which each slice of the CRA picture has nal_unit_type equal to 4; all coded pictures that follow the CRA picture both in decoding order and output order shall not use inter prediction from any picture that precedes the CRA picture either in decoding order or output order; and any picture that precedes the CRA picture in decoding order also precedes the CRA picture in output order except pictures that are marked as undiscardable_frames in the slice header of the CRA picture.

+A flag can be added in SPS to indicate whether ULP frames exist in the bitstream to be decoded.
+With the addition of such flag, ULP will be checked at slice header of CRA pictures only if the flag indicate that ULPs exist.
+The following changes are required to accommodate the flag.

+Table 2 – Proposed additional flag in SPS